sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

         return self.clients.keys()

 ```

 ## New Design of Python Interface: ConfigDBConnector()

 The ConfigDBConnector class inherits the enhanced SonicV2Connector class.
 The API's here will be enhanced to loop through all the redis clients for various operations like get/set/mod/delete.
-An additional parameter "namespace" is added to ConfigDBConnector API's

-    """
-    Connect to the DB instance specified by the namespace parameter in database_config.json file.
+Two additional parameters will be added to connect API used to connect to the databases,
+    "namespace"
-    if namespace="default", it connects to the default instance of "db_name".
+        * 'default' : it connects to the local 'db_name' instance.
-    if namespace=<asic0,asic1 ...asicn>, it connects to "db_name" instance in that namespace.
+        * <asic0,asic1 ...asicn> : it connects to "db_name" instance in that namespace
+    "mode"
+        * 'exclusive' : connect exclusively to the db instance in the namespace specified.
-    if namespace="all", it connects to the default instance of "db_name" + in all namespaces.
+        * 'all' : connect to the db instance of the "db_name" in all namespaces.
-    """

 The changes to ConfigDBConnector is made in such a way that, if we don't pass any arguments in connect(), the current behaviour of connecting to the default DB instances will be maintained.
 The use_unix_socket_path is set to True by default.

 ```python